 Amsterdam Art Museums

 Amsterdam's art museums have won over millions of visitors with their unique, world-class collections.
 The popular attractions in Amsterdam's Museum Quarter span a historical period from medieval times to modern and contemporary art, and are a must-see for tourists with time to museum-hop.
-The Museum het Rembrandthuis is also a perennial hit and, on the other end of the historical spectrum, the Cobra Museum celebrates a revolutionary art movement from the 1950s.
+The Rembrandt House Museum is a perennial hit while, on the other end of the historical spectrum, the Cobra Museum celebrates a revolutionary art movement from the 1950s.

 Amsterdam History Museums